-Odell Beckham Jr. agrees to a contract with the Rams
+Odell Beckham Jr. agrees to a contract with the Super-Bowl-or-bust Rams

 He struggled with injuries and totaled only 40 catches for 551 yards and three touchdowns in 13 games for the Browns since the start of last season.
 It has been a stunning fall for a former standout who, in his first three NFL seasons with the Giants, was selected to three Pro Bowls while exceeding 90 catches and 1,300 receiving yards in each season.

-He has not reached a Pro Bowl since then and he turned 29 on Friday, the same day the Browns announced that they would release him.
+He has not reached a Pro Bowl since then and he turned 29 last Friday, the same day the Browns announced that they would release him.
 Beckham did manage 1,000-yard receiving seasons with the Giants in 2018 and with the Browns in 2019.
 His 2020 season was cut short when he suffered a torn ACL in his left knee in an October game.
 He did not make his debut this season until Week 3.

 Beckham’s disenchantment with his lack of prominence in the Browns’ offense grew as the season progressed.
 Last week, just before the NFL trade deadline, his father posted a video to social media depicting his son not being thrown the ball by Browns quarterback Baker Mayfield.
-NBA star LeBron James, a famous Ohio native, wrote on Twitter, “OBJ will show again why he’s special,” with the hashtag “FreeOBJ.”
+James, an Ohio native, wrote on Twitter, “OBJ will show again why he’s special,” with the hashtag “FreeOBJ.”

-The Browns did not trade Beckham by the deadline but sent him home from last week’s practices and placed him on the game-day inactive list for last week’s lopsided triumph at Cincinnati.
+The Browns did not trade Beckham by the deadline but sent him home last week and placed him on the game-day inactive list for Sunday’s lopsided triumph at Cincinnati.
 Mayfield played well and the Browns overwhelmed the Bengals, 41-16, to signal that they probably will not miss having Beckham on their roster.

 Meanwhile, the team and Beckham’s representatives negotiated the terms of Beckham’s release, completing a revised contract Saturday that would have made Beckham eligible for free agency this coming offseason.
 On Sunday, multiple Minnesota Vikings players with ties to Louisiana and LSU — where Beckham grew up and attended college — wore “Free Odell” shirts during warm-ups before a game in Baltimore.

 Beckham was subject to the waiver process, meaning that any NFL team could have claimed him and inherited that reworked contract, which would have paid him $7.25 million for the remainder of the season.
 But Beckham went unclaimed and cleared waivers at 4 p.m.
-Eastern time Tuesday, making him a free agent and able to sign with any team for whatever completely new deal that he and his representatives could negotiate.
+Eastern time Tuesday, making him a free agent and able to sign with any team.

-Before his agreement with the Rams, speculation had focused primarily on the Green Bay Packers, Kansas City Chiefs, New Orleans Saints, New England Patriots and Seattle Seahawks.
+Before his agreement with the Rams, speculation had focused primarily on the Packers, Kansas City Chiefs, New Orleans Saints, New England Patriots and Seattle Seahawks.